A-Boq/portfolio-project/README.md

 ## Credits
 - The main image is from a stock site http://pexels.com utilising their "free" stock images
 - Navbar toggle guidance is from https://startbootstrap.com/templates
+- Social icons are from https://fontawesome.com
-- Social Media and Languages icons are from https://www.iconfinder.com
+- Languages icons are from https://www.iconfinder.com
 - Contact form is from https://formspree.io/f/mqkwoeeq
 - Sliding underline hover effect from https://codepen.io/mehi/pen/MyWqPM